 To establish their benchmark or baseline data, youth participating in EYPC should complete the Civics, Community and Health before any programming begins

-Surveys are available in both paper format and on-line and can be requested through the EYPC Start-Up Information Form.
+Surveys are available in an on-line format and can be requested through the EYPC Start-Up Information Form.

 Step 4: EYPC Program Implementation